xSkjj/SomePyApp/README.md

    - but do nothing with it, yet...
  - slots

 This was a school project.
-I was supposed to make a simple slots program in the console.
+I was supposed to make a simple slots program using the console.
 I might have gone a little bit off track...